-How Hard Should Your Employee Training Be?
+How Challenging Should Your Employee Training Be?

 The short answer to that question is… hard enough that it’s challenging, but not so hard that it’s overwhelming.